1,000+ Opportunities

 Click to view Recorded Media Favorable Report by Environment and Transportation Favorable Adopted Second Reading Passed 55 Click to view Recorded Media Third Reading Passed (127-7) 58 Click to view Recorded Media 59 Click to view Recorded Media Agriculture, Department of Agriculture -see also- Agritourism; Cannabis Prd; Farm; etc. Animals -see also- Birds; Dogs; Domestic An; Horses; Livestk Annotated Code of Maryland Counties -see also- Chartered Counties; Code Counties; etc. Environment, Department of the Environmental Matters -see also- Conserv; Nat Resrce; Pollut Farmers and Farming -see also- Agriculture; Farmland Food -see also- Meat, Poultry, & Seafood; Milk; etc. Higher Education -see also- Comm Colleges; Med Schools; etc. Job Training -see also- Continuing Ed; Vocational Rehab Municipal Corporations -see also- Annap; Balt Revenue and Taxes -see also- (specific tax) Standards and Best Practices Work, Labor, and Employment -see also- JobTrn; Leave; etc. Last Updated: 4/13/2026 8:28 AM Please fix the following: Click to return on the top page

-Based on current listing details, eligibility includes: Farmers and agricultural entities in Maryland.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Farmers and agricultural entities in Maryland.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 1, 2028.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for On-Farm Organics Diversion and Recycling Grant Program are due July 1, 2028.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.